AutoDB/AutoDB/Documentation/Documentation.md

 See the [README](/README.md).

+# Overview

+The system is built on top of SQLite and uses Codable to read and write data to objects.

+All classes need to implement the AutoDB protocol.
+This in turn implements Codable, Hashable, Identifiable and Sendable.
+Since classes can't be Sendable (in practice) they have to be marked @unchecked Sendable.

+It is required that all classes have an init method with no parameters.
+This is needed to have default values for all properties.

+# API Considerations

+Normally when working with database frameworks and managers, you end up with a lot of type-casting and similar annoyances.
+AutoDB preserves types so that fetching can be done as follows:

+	let list = try await DataClass.fetchQuery("WHERE goals > 2")
+	// list is of type [DataClass] where all have goals > 2.

 ## Separation of Tables and Models

 A struct implementing the Table protocol becomes a database table, and is using Codable for that.
 It can be a struct or a class (if you really want to) and is never cached.